Advanced

 MQTT 5.0 introduces two features, Clean Start and Session Expiry Interval, which provide more flexibility compared to the Clean Session in MQTT 3.1.1.

 In MQTTX, if Clean Start is enabled, it needs to be paired with a set Session Expiry Interval to take effect.
-By default, if Clean Start is disabled, the Session Expiry Interval is set to never expire and can be modified as needed.
-However, if the Session Expiry Interval is disabled, the system automatically sets the Session Expiry Interval to 0, meaning that as soon as the connection is disconnected, the session ends immediately.
+By default, if Clean Start is disabled, the Session Expiry Interval is set to 7200 seconds (two hours).

 mqttx-clean-start